 - Close the gap between the bounds shown in this paper.
 In particular, we used in Section 3 a known approximation result of set cover and modified it for our problem.
 It might be of interest to improve the upper bound by developing a better algorithm for these special instances of the set cover problem.
 However we note that OnlineSetCover does not use the set of all potential elements but only its size.
-Therefore if the algorithm is supplied with an a priori information about the total length of the paths to be received, the algorithm can use it to get an upper bound which is logarithmic in terms of this bound, instead of the number of all possible paths of size d which can be much bigger. - Extend the results for other values of the parameters d and k. - Consider the regenerator location problem when also traffic grooming is allowed (that is, when up to g (the grooming factor) paths that share an edge can be assigned the same wavelength and can then share regenerators).
-In [6] optimizing the use of regenerators in the presence of traffic grooming is studied, but with two fundamental differences: (1) the cost function there is the number of locations where regenerators are used rather than the total number of regenerators suggested here, and (2) the authors consider the online case, where the requests for connection are not known a-priori, while here all requests are given in advance. - Consider other objective functions (some of them are discussed in Section 1).
+Therefore if the algorithm has a priori information about the total length of the paths to be received, the algorithm can use it to get an upper bound which is logarithmic in terms of this bound, instead of the number of all possible paths of size d which can be much bigger. - Extend the results for other values of the parameters d and k. - Consider the regenerator location problem when also traffic grooming is allowed (that is, when up to g (the grooming factor) paths that share an edge can be assigned the same wavelength and can then share regenerators).
+In [6] optimizing the use of regenerators in the presence of traffic grooming is studied, but with two fundamental differences: (1) the cost function in this work is the number of regenerator locations rather than the total number of regenerators suggested in that work, and (2) we consider the online case, where the requests for connection are not known a priori, whereas that work considers the offline case where all requests are given in advance. - Consider other objective functions (some of them are discussed in Section 1).